 Section 11.
-Justices and Judges Recommendations for Amendments

-On September thirty of each year, the Chief Justice shall deliver the recommendations for Amendments to this Constitution to the Speaker of the House.
-This report shall contain text for amendments and arguments for Congress to propose Amendments for consideration by the State Legislatures to remedy ambiguities or omissions in this Constitution.
+Justices and Judges Recommendations for Amendments On September 30 of each year, the Chief Justice shall deliver the recommendations for Amendments to this Constitution to the Speaker of the House.
+This report shall contain text for amendments and arguments for Congress to propose Amendments for consideration by the State Legislatures.